 Surveys common ethical frameworks and then examines ethical issues, questions, challenges and consequences facing criminal justice professionals, including law enforcement, corrections, the courts and others.
+Prerequisites: CJA-110 with a C or better

-CJA-232 Corrections Casework
+CJA-232 Case Management

-Introduces interviewing and counseling techniques used by corrections officers and workers in one-on-one and group contacts with clients.
-Discusses how to supervise the alcoholic, drug addicted, sex offender, mentally ill, juvenile, elderly, and emotionally immature client.
+Introduces case management techniques used by corrections and human services professionals in one-on-one and group contacts with clients.
 Explores a variety of case management materials, with an emphasis placed upon objective case planning and monitoring.
+Prerequisites: CJA-130 or HS-100 with a C or better